lunitin/tts-portal/README.md

 | web       | Dockerfile.web |
 | db        | Dockerfile.db  |

 ### Networking

-Docker compose builds the private network **tts-net** that facilitates communication between the Python application and the database.
+Docker compose builds the private network **tts-net** that facilitates communication between the Python application and the MariaDB database.

-Port 80 of the web container is also redirected to port 8080 on the docker host.
+By default, port 80 of the web container is redirected to port 8080 on the docker host.

-After bringing up the containers, the development URL is available at:
+After bringing up the containers, the development URL is available by default at:

 http://localhost:8080/

-This port can be customized in config.py
+This port can be customized in `docroot/app/config.py`

 ### Containers

-#### MySQL
+#### MariaDB

-The MySQL container uses a docker volume **tts-db** to cache MySQL table data.
-This storage persists between a stop and start of a container, put is purged when an image is rebuilt.
+The db container uses a docker volume **tts-db** to store MariaDB table data.
+By default, this storage persists between a stop and start of a container, but is purged when an image is rebuilt.
+If tmpfs is used, then the database will be reloaded every time the container is started.

 #### Python Flask Webserver

-The directory docroot/ is mounted inside the **db** container which is then served by the Flask UWSGI server.
+The directory `docroot/` is mounted inside the **db** container which is then served by the Flask UWSGI server.

 ##### Python Packages